gigasquid/gigasquid.github.io/source/_posts/2014-02-15-hitchhikers-guide-to-clojure-part-3.markdown

 (locked-door nil) ;=> "nope - staying shut"
 ```

-Simply apply the *fnil* and what you really want to happen when you
+_Don't worry, simply apply the fnil and what you really want to happen when you
-don't have the key, and you will be on your way.
+don't have the key, and you will be on your way._

 ```clojure
 (def this-door (fnil locked-door :another-key-that-works))